cschuyle/polyglit/README.md

 # Polyglit

-A showcase for multilingual collections of books
+A showcase website for multilingual collections of books

 Copyright (C) 2021-2025, Carlton Schuyler